High-level group on non-discrimination, Equality and Non-discrimination

 Equinet, promotes equality in Europe through supporting and enabling the work of national equality bodies.
 It supports equality bodies to be independent and effective as valuable catalysts for more equal societies.

 Network of legal experts

 The European network of legal experts in gender equality and non-discrimination ensures that the European Commission is kept informed in relation to important legal developments in both the fields of gender equality and non-discrimination at national level and as to the impacts of those developments.

-This network comprises national experts from 35 countries (the EU countries, Turkey, the former Yugoslav Republic of Macedonia, Montenegro, Serbia, Iceland, Liechtenstein and Norway).
+This network comprises national experts from 35 countries (the EU countries, Turkey, North Macedonia, Montenegro, Serbia, Iceland, Liechtenstein and Norway).

 The network produces a bi-annual Equality law review, thematic reports and country reports.